 Sew around one side of the body, be careful not to catch the arms or legs in the seam.
 Point them out the open side as needed.
 It’s a bit crowded towards the end but it works.
 Sew the shoulder neck and head areas and continue down the second body side until you have sewn just slightly past the second arm, where the stuffed arms and legs are now sticking out.

 Kits feature color coordinated hand dyed components, some with a commercially made and hand dyed doll body and embellishments, some with a face (ceramic or polymer) and embellishments.
 Faces are also sold separately.
-Contact us for more retail /wholesale information, to schedule a Spirit Doll class or shop at our Etsy store.
+Contact us for more retail /wholesale information, or to schedule a Spirit Doll class.

 - 3 inch doll kit contains: hand dyed cotton doll, gauze, lace, sequins/bead (some kits also contain polymer face)